Igor Kufayev

-Igor Anvar Kufayev /ˈkuːfəjɛv/ (И́горь Анва́р Kу́фаев; born January 5, 1966), is a Russian British artist, yogi and spiritual teacher.
+Igor Anvar Kufayev /ˈkuːfəjɛv/ (И́горь Анва́р Kу́фаев; born January 5, 1966), is a spiritual leader, author and British artist of the 1990s generation.

 Early years

 Igor Kufayev was born in Tashkent, Uzbekistan.
-He was classically trained in art and attended the private studio of the martial artist and painter Shamil Rakhimov.
+Classically trained in art from an early age he attended a private studio of a martial artist and painter Shamil Rakhimov, a place of underground meetings between liberal thinkers, poets and painters.
 Kufayev was educated at the Art College in Tashkent, and then at the Theater and Art Institute's department of Mural painting.
-In 1988 he studied in the Academy of Arts (now Imperial Academy of Arts) in St Petersburg, Russia, and in his spare time studied and painted directly from masterpieces of western art in the Hermitage Museum.
+The violent death of his mentor lead to young Igor's decision to become an artist.
+Kufayev received his formal education at the Art College in Tashkent, and after two years of compulsory military service, resumed his studies at the Theater and Art Institute, at the department of Mural painting.
+In 1988 he was accepted as a student of a second year to the Academy of Arts (now Imperial Academy of Arts) in St Petersburg, Russia.
+Independently of his official program, he studied and painted directly from the masterpieces of western art, in the Hermitage Museum.

-Artist
+Artistic career

 In 1990 Kufayev moved to Warsaw, Poland.
 An encounter with the art critic Andrzej Matynia led to Kufayev's first solo exhibition, Eternal Compromise at the Monetti Gallery, Warsaw.
 He was invited to take part in The Meeting of Sacred Images, at the National Museum of Ethnography in Warsaw, with his triptych Compromise alongside works by artists of earlier times.

 He moved to London in August 1991, the same year his six-year-old daughter from his first marriage died in a road accident.
 He remained in a prolonged period of grief unable to paint, but came out of the slump in 1994, with a one-man exhibition entitled Burnt Earth, dedicated to the memory of his daughter; Robin Dutt gave it a favourable review in The Independent.
 He opened his own studio in London where he held private views of his work annually.
 From 1995 to 1997 he worked on a series of four tondos under the title Zauber.
 In January 1996 he was granted British Citizenship.

 In 2001, the art critic Brian Sewell described Kufayev as a "driven painter, scrupulous draughtsman, intellect and imagination wrestling with seemingly equal force".